krakend/krakend-documentation/telemetry/influxdb.md

 {{< terminal title="Term" >}}
 influx v1 auth create \
-  --read-bucket b492e6f8f3b13aaa
+  --read-bucket b492e6f8f3b13aaa \
-  --write-bucket b492e6f8f3b13aaa
+  --write-bucket b492e6f8f3b13aaa \
-  --username user
+  --username krakend-dev
 {{< /terminal >}}

-Replace the ID of the buckets above with the ID you just copied.
+Replace the ID of the buckets above with the ID you just copied, and the username as in the docker compose.
 The shell will ask for your password.

 Now your configuration should work and start sending data to InfluxDB: